roitberg-group/torchani-amber/README.md

 steps are described next, but if you know what you are doing feel free to use your own procedure.

+Note that a GCC version that supports C++17 is needed to compile torchani-amber (typically > 9 is enough, it is tested with 11.4).

 ```bash
 # (0) Clone this repo and cd into it
 git clone --recurse-submodules git@github.com:roitberg-group/torchani-amber.git